FabienInan/weather-forecast-app/README.md

 A responsive web application to have a look to the Weather at Vancouver.

 ## Note
-I used the 5 day api and display 16 weather forecast by 3 hours slot.
+I used the 5 day api and I displayed 16 weather forecast by 3 hours slot.

 ## Install
 Run `npm install`